rentry/rentry.github.io/_posts/2023-10-08-chanterelles.md

 <figcaption>Wild Ginger (<i>Asarum caudatum</i>) surrounds Redwood sorrel (<i>Oxalis oregana</i>)</figcaption>

-Ironically, I noticed and removed pink flagging tape I suspect remained after our team responded to a search and rescue call in the area (for a missing mushroom forager) last year.
+Ironically, I noticed pink flagging tape I suspect remained after our team responded to a search and rescue call in the area (for a missing mushroom forager) last year.
 Our team's technique for attaching flagging tape, which we use to mark the boundaries of grid search lines, is simple but unique—we use a [girth hitch](https://www.animatedknots.com/girth-hitch-knot) to attach the tape.
 I wasn't on that particular mission, and others may use the same technique when foraging or timber cruising, but it seemed a reasonable assumption that is was our team's tape[^1].

 [^1]: Our team is currently testing biodegradable flagging tape, and I'm hoping we can replace our existing vinyl/PVC tape, given we rarely need it to hold up for more than a few days, and we're often working in an emergency that precludes immediate removal.